Wi-Fi Inspector (with GEO option)

 - Various filters can be applied for displaying devices with required parameters.

-- Operation on archive: displaying device activity; displaying device operation for a selected time interval.
+- Data archive: displaying device activity, displaying device operation for a selected time interval, post analysis of saved data files.

-- Receiver modules are GPS ready via dedicated USB port for optional digital mapping and mobile route recording and monitoring using built in Open Street Maps.
+- Receiver modules are GPS/GLONASS ready via dedicated USB port for optional digital mapping, mobile route recording and monitoring using built in Open Street Maps.

-- Use of single or multiple independent “free-running” receiver modules over a wide area.
+- Use of single or multiple independent “free-running” receiver modules throughout a facility or over a wide area for 24X7 Wi-Fi monitoring and autonomous data collection.

-- The software can run without connection to a receiver module when analyzing archived data.
+- The software can run without connection to a receiver module when analyzing saved archived data.

 Typical Wi-Fi network analysis software puts a laptop Wi-Fi adapter in the active mode and transmits special broadcast ‘probe’ packets intending to obtain additional information about Wi-Fi devices in the vicinity.
 Wi-Fi devices will respond to these probes and provide information such as a response indicating that the Wi-Fi device is “Nick’s smartphone” including some properties about the phone.
 The iPhone operates this way.
 Programs that use active search methods can be easily detected by the presence of broadcast probe packets transmitted over all Wi-Fi channels.
-WiFi Inspector, however, operates only in a passive mode, so it is much harder to detect.
-It detects the name of the Wi-Fi device manufacturer taken from the broadcast MAC address.
+WiFi Inspector, however, operates only in a passive mode so it is much harder to detect, further enhancing operational security.

 Scalability and remote control:

-RadioInspector Wi-Fi software and Wi-Fi Inspector analysis modules are deployable as a distributed system that is able to cover any area which requires continuous 24/7 Wi-Fi device monitoring and analysis, even if those devices are not connected the local area network.
+RadioInspector Wi-Fi software and Wi-Fi Inspector analysis modules are design for deployment as a distributed system that is able to cover any area which requires continuous 24X7 Wi-Fi device monitoring and analysis, even if those devices are not connected the local area network.
 The Wi-Fi Inspector analysis module can be connected to the existing local area network by assigning it an available IP address.
 The operator can control the Wi-Fi Inspector analysis module from any TCP/IP connected remote location.

-- Wi-Fi Receiver Module – GPS Ready (Multiple modules if ordered)
+- Wi-Fi Receiver Module – GPS ready (multiple receiver modules if ordered)

-- Professional Custom Nanuk Hard Shell Case with NK-7 Impact Resistant Resin.
-(Military approved IPX7 Waterproof, IP6X Dustproof, ASTM D-4169 DC-18 Drop/Rainfall/Vibration, ATA 300 Impact, MIL-STD-810F Immersion). *Case can hold two Wi-Fi receiver modules.
+- Professional Custom Nanuk Hard Shell Case with NK-7 Impact Resistant Resin / IPX7 Waterproof / ASTM D-4169 / ATA 300 / MIL-STD-810F. * Case can hold two Wi-Fi receiver modules.

-* The Wi-Fi Inspector Geo System is available through Waypoint Counter Surveillance Inc. and approved distribution associates.
+* The Wi-Fi Inspector System is available through Waypoint Counter Surveillance Inc. and approved distribution associates.

 * Receiver modules are manufactured in Canada.